arashonline/Temper-Assignment/readme.md

   To use db first run the migration
   - After that you have to register and login, if you have privilege then you can see the Analytic button. <br>
   click on it and you see the chart
   - Look at the Y Axis the percentages which dropped harshly are the steps you should consider looking at.
+  - In the first two weeks most visitors stuck at step 3 and 4, then in the sequential weeks majority of the <br>
+  candidates passed the step 4 and stuck in step 5

 - finally to initiate the project just run "npm install" and "composer update" in the root of the project.